shipengfei92/capstone/proposal.md

 The input image is consists of a list of pixels (ordered by row), as integers in (0,255).
 The images are (96x96) pixels.

 We need to use the given images as the inputs, and the given keypoints as outputs to get a prediction model, and use this model to predict the test dataset.
+Because the inputs and outputs are numerical data, so in matching learning, it is a regression problem.

 ### Datasets and Inputs